lassebunk/gretel/README.md

 New in version 2.2
 ------------------

 Gretel now supports setting trails via the URL – `params[:trail]`.
-This makes it possible to link to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to their category, but when linking from the review section, you want to link back to the reviews instead.
+This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to their category, but when linking from the review section, you want to link back to the reviews instead.

 See below for more info or the [changelog](https://github.com/lassebunk/gretel/blob/master/CHANGELOG.md) for more changes.